polterguy/lizzie/docs/introduction.md

 Lizzie is a programming language based upon the _"good"_ ideas from Lisp, but without the _"funny syntax"_.
 Although this arguably eliminates most of the peculiarities from Lisp, it still keeps some of these around.
-The same way that Lisp is based upon Symbolix Expressions, or S-Expressions, Lizzie is based upon a similar construct which we refer to as _"Symbolic Delegates"_ in this documentation.
+The same way that Lisp is based upon Symbolic Expressions, or S-Expressions, Lizzie is based upon a similar construct which we refer to as _"Symbolic Delegates"_ in this documentation.
 This arguably makes the ideas of Lisp, dynamically available to developers on the CLR stack, without forcing an entirely new way of thinking down their throats.